ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 # Connect to Context Handler with SAML 2.0

-FoxIDs can be connected to Context Handler / F&aelig;lleskommunal Adgangsstyring (Danish identity broker) with a [SAML 2.0 up-party](up-party-saml-2.0.md).
+Foxids can be connected to Context Handler / F&aelig;lleskommunal Adgangsstyring (Danish identity broker) with a [SAML 2.0 up-party](up-party-saml-2.0.md).
 Context Handler is a Danish identity broker connecting the Danish municipalities in a common federation.

 Context Handler is connected as a SAML 2.0 [Identity Provider (IdP)](#configuring-context-handler-as-identity-provider) based on OIOSAML 3 and OCES3 (RSASSA-PSS).

 ![Connect to Context Handler](images/how-to-context-handler.svg)

-By configuring an [SAML 2.0 up-party](up-party-saml-2.0.md) and a [OpenID Connect application registration](app-reg-oidc.md) FoxIDs become a [bridge](bridge.md) between SAML 2.0 and OpenID Connect.
+By configuring an [SAML 2.0 up-party](up-party-saml-2.0.md) and a [OpenID Connect application registration](app-reg-oidc.md) Foxids become a [bridge](bridge.md) between SAML 2.0 and OpenID Connect.
-FoxIDs will then handle the SAML 2.0 connection as a Relying Party (RP) / Service Provider (SP) and you only need to care about OpenID Connect in your application.
+Foxids will then handle the SAML 2.0 connection as a Relying Party (RP) / Service Provider (SP) and you only need to care about OpenID Connect in your application.
 If needed, you can possibly select multiple login option (up-parties) from the same OpenID Connect application registration.

-In the test environment, FoxIDs can be connected to Context Handler as a test Identity Provider with a [SAML 2.0 application registration](app-reg-saml-2.0.md) and authenticate test users.
+In the test environment, Foxids can be connected to Context Handler as a test Identity Provider with a [SAML 2.0 application registration](app-reg-saml-2.0.md) and authenticate test users.
 Context Handler is connected as a SAML 2.0 [test Relying Party (RP)](#configuring-context-handler-as-test-relying-party).

 ![Connect to Context Handler RP](images/how-to-context-handler-rp.svg)

-Context Handler can be configured based on either OIOSAML 2 or OIOSAML 3 with OCES3 (RSASSA-PSS) and FoxIDs furthermore support the required certificates and it is possible to support NSIS.
+Context Handler can be configured based on either OIOSAML 2 or OIOSAML 3 with OCES3 (RSASSA-PSS) and Foxids furthermore support the required certificates and it is possible to support NSIS.

-> You can test Context Handler login with the [online web app sample](https://aspnetcoreoidcallupsample.itfoxtec.com) ([sample docs](samples.md#aspnetcoreoidcauthcodealluppartiessample)) by clicking `Log in` and then `Danish Context Handler TEST` for the test environment (select `FoxIDs - test-corp` on the Context Handler log in page) or `Danish Context Handler` for production.
+> You can test Context Handler login with the [online web app sample](https://aspnetcoreoidcallupsample.itfoxtec.com) ([sample docs](samples.md#aspnetcoreoidcauthcodealluppartiessample)) by clicking `Log in` and then `Danish Context Handler TEST` for the test environment (select `Foxids - test-corp` on the Context Handler log in page) or `Danish Context Handler` for production.
-> Take a look at the Context Handler sample configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
+> Take a look at the Context Handler sample configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 > Get read access with the user `reader@foxids.com` and password `TestAccess!` then select the `context-handler`, `context-handler-test` or `context-handler-idp-test` track.
 > *The sample is configured with a separate tracks for the Context Handler SAML 2.0 integration.*